OutSystems/docs-product/src/develop/security/end-user-manage/accessing-users.md

 ### Prerequisites

+To perform this operation ensure the following:

+* Your environments use **OutSystems 11 Platform Server Release Jul.2019** or later.

-To perform this operation, your administrator users must have the [Change and Deploy Applications permission](../../../managing-the-applications-lifecycle/manage-it-teams/about-permission-levels.md#env-permission-levels), which means they must have one of the following:
+* If your environments are managed by LifeTime, you must have the [Change and Deploy Applications permission](../../../managing-the-applications-lifecycle/manage-it-teams/about-permission-levels.md#env-permission-levels).
+This means you must have one of the following:

-* A role assigned to them with the **Change and Deploy Applications** permission level (or higher) as default role.
+    * A role assigned to your user with the **Change and Deploy Applications** permission level (or higher) as default role.
-* A role assigned to them with the **Change and Deploy Applications** permission level (or higher) for the Users application.
+    * A role assigned to your user with the **Change and Deploy Applications** permission level (or higher) for the Users app.

-For environments that aren't managed by LifeTime, users accessing Service Center must have one of the following:
+* If your environments aren't managed by LifeTime, you must have one of the following:

-* A role assigned to them that has **Full Control** over the Users module.
+    * A role assigned to your user has **Full Control** over the Users module.
-* A role assigned to them that has  **Full Control** directly over the Users module.
+    * A role assigned to your user has  **Full Control** directly over the Users module.

 ### Configure the Administrator user

 To configure the Administrator user for the Users application, do the following:

 1. Log in to Service Center (`http://<environment_address>/ServiceCenter`).
-Make sure your user meets the prerequisites to perform the operation.
+Make sure your user meets the [prerequisites](#prerequisites) to perform the operation.

 1. Go to **Factory** > **Modules**.